thedoggybrad/StrictEmailLogin/README.md

 # Strict Email Login
-Allow only the user to login only with email, a Open Source Social Network component
+Allow only the user to login only with email, a Open Source Social Network component.
+It is a modified component by lianglee (structural, ossn_com.php file) but the actions code are a modified OSSN v7.0.
+The ossn_com.xml was based on the information on OSSN's website.

 ## Info About the Component
 Name: Strict Email Login